DavidVillalobos/tiny-editor/README.md

 ### 📃 Notes

-This is a simple first simple version, now i'am working in:
+This is a simple first version, now i'am working in:
 * Create tutorials to install and configure, java, python and c++
 * Allow to configurate enviroment of the TinyEditor
 * Allow multiple files for edit.